Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression: Introduction

 \textbf{Contributions.} Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We find that a transformer pretrained on data with low task diversity behaves like the Bayesian estimator with prior $\Tp$; it performs optimally on pretraining tasks but cannot learn new tasks in-context.
 However, as pretraining task diversity increases, the PT deviates from this Bayesian estimator, significantly outperforming it on new tasks, and at a large but still finite number of pretraining tasks, the PT's performance closely matches that of the optimal estimator on $\Tt$. \item We identify a task diversity threshold for the emergence of ICL.
 Below this threshold, increasing the pretraining dataset size while keeping task diversity constant biases the PT towards the pretraining task distribution.
 Conversely, beyond this threshold, increasing the dataset size without increasing its task diversity improves the PT's performance on new, unseen tasks.
-This suggests that the PT's behavior undergoes a sharp algorithmic phase transition in the limit of many examples per task, aligning with the optimal estimators on $\Tp$ before the threshold and on $\Tt$ after it. \item We empirically show that increasing the task dimension at fixed SNR increases the task diversity threshold.
-However, the scaling of the PT's error with dimension is vastly superior to that of the optimal Bayesian estimator for $\Tp$; at a task diversity that is beyond the threshold at all dimensions we consider, the PT remains near-optimal with increasing dimension, whereas the optimal estimator for $\Tp$ grows progressively less similar to the optimal estimator for $\Tt$. \item We show that increasing weight decay significantly decreases the task diversity threshold while increasing embedding size does not.
-The stronger effect of regularization compared to model capacity suggests implicit regularization during optimization may drive this phase transition. \end{itemize} Overall these contributions suggest that the emergence of in-context learning in pretrained transformers cannot be fully explained by a theory of Bayesian inference on the pretraining distribution.
+This suggests that the PT's behavior undergoes a sharp algorithmic phase transition in the limit of many examples per task, aligning with the optimal estimators on $\Tp$ before the threshold and on $\Tt$ after it.
+We also examine this transition from the perspective of learning dynamics. \item We empirically show that increasing the task dimension at fixed SNR increases the task diversity threshold.
+However, the scaling of the PT's error with dimension is vastly superior to that of the optimal Bayesian estimator for $\Tp$; at a task diversity that is beyond the threshold at all dimensions we consider, the PT remains near-optimal with increasing dimension, whereas the optimal estimator for $\Tp$ grows progressively less similar to the optimal estimator for $\Tt$. \item We show that increasing weight decay significantly decreases the task diversity threshold while increasing number of layers or embedding size increases the task diversity threshold.
+This elucidates the effect of regularization and model capacity on the emergence of ICL. \end{itemize} Overall these contributions suggest that the emergence of in-context learning in pretrained transformers cannot be fully explained by a theory of Bayesian inference on the pretraining distribution.